JavaScript Playground

 Can I read stdin from Node in the JavaScript playground?

-process.stdin on Node, so readline interfaces and for await (const line of process.stdin) loops work the same way they do when you run node script.js locally and paste input at the terminal.
+process.stdin on Node, so readline interfaces and for await (const line of process.stdin) loops behave the same as running node script.js locally and pasting input at the terminal.